SpineML/spineml.github.io/spinecreator/source/index.md

 be installed).

 Open CMake.
 For both "source" and "where to build" select the SpineML_2_BRAHMS directory.
+Make sure that WARNINGS_AS_ERRORS is not selected, and update the include and Namespace paths to point to your BRAHMS installation (locations should be "/Users/<your name>/SystemML/BRAHMS/include" and "/Users/<your name>/SystemML/Namespace").
 Press "configure" and "generate".

 (Ignore any Policy CMP0042 error you see).